chapel-lang/chapel/doc/rst/language/spec/modules.rst

 given a new name using the ``as`` keyword.
 This new name will be usable from the scope of the use in place of the old name unless the old name is additionally specified in the ``only`` list.
-If a use which renames a symbol is present at module scope, uses and imports of that module will also be able to reference that symbol using the new name instead of the old name.
+If a use which renames a symbol is present at module scope, uses and imports of that module will also be able to access that symbol using the new name instead of the old name.
 Renaming does not affect accesses to that symbol via the source module’s or enumerated type’s prefix, nor does it affect uses or imports of that module or enumerated type from other